drbean/edit/mari/Essay_Academic_Writing_B-6.md

 Works Cited

-Karen Joy Fowler. *The Jane Austen Book Club*: Penguin Group (USA), 2015.
+Karen Joy Fowler, *The Jane Austen Book Club* (New York: Penguin, 2015).
 Print

 Pamela Burger, 'Women's Groups and the Rise of the Book Club: The history of the book club' (2015)